 - insufficient DAO expression

-Dealing with these underlying causes will not guarantee that you will never get a flush, but it will significantly raise your threshold and, importantly, mean that any flushes will be of the pleasant variety.
+In any cases, using the niacin flush as a flag of underlying immune activity remains the most sensible course of action.
+Dealing with these underlying causes will not guarantee that you will never get a flush, but it will significantly raise your threshold and, importantly, mean that any flushes will be much more pleasant.

-The take-home message is that, while the itchy flush is no concern, it may prove an useful metric for histamine levels in the body and its presence may therefore serve as a reliable measure once you have taken steps to resolve any underlying imbalances.
+So the take-home message is that, while the itchy flush is no concern, it may prove an useful metric for inflammation in the body (and for subsequent progress, as and when it disappears).